 Authors

-1 1.
-M.Sc. in Watershed Management, Range and Watershed Management Department, Faculty of Natural Resources and Environment, Ferdowsi University of Mashhad, Mashhad, Iran
+1 M.Sc. in Watershed Management, Dept. of Range and Watershed Management, Faculty of Natural Resources and Environment, Ferdowsi University of Mashhad, Mashhad, Iran

-3 Soil Science Dept., Faculty of Agriculture, Ferdowsi University of Mashahd, Mashhad, Iran
+3 Professor, Dept. of Soil Science, Faculty of Agriculture, Ferdowsi University of Mashhad, Mashhad, Iran

 Abstract